OTHER INFORMATION FOR PARENTS

 - a green checked summer dress may be worn during warmer weather

-- gold polo shirt with school logo
+- gold polo shirt

-- green skirt/ pinafore dress or grey trousers
+- green skirt or grey trousers

-- white/grey socks or grey tights
+- grey socks or grey tights

 - black shoes